PEDSnet/Data_Models_Public/PEDSnet/README.md

 ##OMOP v5 Vocabulary for Version 2:

-The corresponding version of the vocabulary for PEDSNet CDM Version 2 can be found here: *link coming soon*
+The corresponding version of the vocabulary for PEDSNet CDM Version 2 can be found here: https://upenn.app.box.com/s/g5m9xzffjncr6lgiq34dxd6bh1wx5c52

 ***
 ***